scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

    - The Construction Direction flag `C` MUST be set to "1" whenever the corresponding segment is traversed in construction direction, i.e., for down-path segments and potentially for core segments.
 It MUST be set to "0" for up-path segments and "reversed" core segments.
    - The Peering flag `P` MUST be set to "1" for up-segments and down-segments if the path contains a peering Hop Field.

-   The following `InfoField` settings are possible, based on the following use cases:
+   The following `InfoField` settings are possible, based on the following cases:

    - **Case 1** <br> The path segment is traversed in construction direction and includes no peering Hop Field.
 It starts at the *i*-th AS of the full segment discovered in beaconing.
 In this case: